Reporting hate crime

 - Race or ethnicity

 - Gender identity

-If you experience or witness a hate crime, you can report it to the following people:
+If you experience or witness a hate crime, this is how to report it:

-- At any time - speak to a member of TfL staff
+- Speak to a member of TfL staff

-- For incidents on Tube or rail services, text the British Transport Police on 61016 or call 0800 405040 - this number is monitored 24/7.
+- For incidents on Tube or rail services - text British Transport Police on 61016 or call 0800 405040 - these numbers are monitored 24/7.
 You can do this using the Wi-Fi at many Tube and London Overground stations

 - In an emergency, always call 999

 Reporting an offence at a later date

 We understand that you might not feel comfortable reporting a hate crime at the time of the incident.
 There are a number of ways in which you can report a hate crime at a later date:

 - Online through the police's True Vision website.
 This can be anonymous.
 True Vision also includes information on reporting hate crime to other organisations which support victims of hate crime